Adult education

-Adult education, not to be confused with child education, is a practice in which adults engage in systematic and sustained educating activities in order to gain new knowledge, skills, attitudes, or values.
-It includes any form of learning adults engage in beyond traditional schooling, from basic literacy to developing individual self-actualization and personal fulfillment as a lifelong learner.
-In particular, adult education reflects a specific philosophy about learning and teaching based on the assumption that adults can and want to learn, that they are able and willing to take responsibility for the learning, and that the learning itself should respond to their needs.

-Driven by what one needs or wants to learn, the available opportunities, and the manner in which one learns, adult learning is affected by demographics, globalization and technology.
+Adult education is when adults gain new attitudes, knowledge, skills, or values through systematic educating activities.
+It includes any form of learning adults engage in beyond traditional schooling, from basic literacy to developing self-actualization as a lifelong learner. "[I]t reflects a specific philosophy about learning and teaching based on the assumption that adults can and want to learn, that they are able and willing to take responsibility for that learning, and that the learning itself should respond to their needs."
+Their end goal(s), available opportunities, and how they learn are affected by demographics, globalization and technology.

-The learning happens in many ways and in many contexts just as all adults' lives differ.

-Adult learning can be in any of the three contexts:
+Adult learning, which can have a large variance in how it is accomplished, can be in any and multiple of these three contexts: